 Bill No. 2603, the Motor Carrier Public Safety Enforcement Act, seeks to enhance public safety in the motor carrier industry by transferring enforcement responsibilities from the Oklahoma Corporation Commission to the Department of Public Safety (DPS) over a transitional period from July 1, 2026, to June 30, 2027.
-During this time, a task force will facilitate the transfer of duties, personnel, and resources, ensuring that benefits and salaries for affected personnel are retained.
-The bill also dissolves the Corporation Commission's law enforcement capabilities by June 30, 2027, while allowing for the retention of civilian enforcement auditors and inspectors.
-It emphasizes interagency cooperation and the establishment of a training program for new Commercial Motor Vehicle Enforcement Officers within the DPS.
+During this time, a task force will manage the transfer of duties, personnel, and resources, ensuring that employees retain their benefits and equal pay.
+The bill also dissolves the Corporation Commission's enforcement capabilities by the end of the transition and establishes a new training program for Commercial Motor Vehicle Enforcement Officers.
+It grants the DPS exclusive authority to enforce Motor Carrier Laws while allowing the Corporation Commission to continue employing civilian enforcement auditors and inspectors for regulatory purposes.

 Statutes affected: Introduced: 47-1115, 47-1151, 47-116.13, 47-172.1